uvsmtid/common-salt-states/docs/pillars/common/registered_content_items/_id/bootstrap_use_cases.md

 TODO:
 The feature can be extended to specify list of bootstrap use cases.
-This will make content of bootstrap packages tailored to specific use case (which not universal) but reduce their size.
+This will make content of bootstrap packages tailored to specific use case (which makes such content not universal) but reduce their size.